rgoldschmid/web24-exercise-3/README.md

 **1.3.
 In `index.js`.** Add buttons to the `nav` for all genres.
 Include one for *all* movies.

 In 1.1., you added an unordered list to the `nav` element.
-When the `XMLHttpRequest` add the end of `index.js` return the genres, add a list item (`li`) containing a button element (`button`) for each genre returned from the server.
+When the `XMLHttpRequest` add the end of `index.js` returns the genres, add a list item (`li`) containing a button element (`button`) for each genre returned from the server.
 In addition, add a list item containing a button element for *all* the genres at the beginning of the list.

 For the example above, e.g., the genres, "Action", "Adventure", "Comedy", "Drama", "Fantasy", and "Romance", you would add the following buttons:
 * *All*: will load *all* movies